How Using Realistic Job Assessments Can Improve Candidate Experience

 RJAs Are Fairer to Candidates

 As many as 48% of all applicants say that testing experience affects how favourably candidates view a potential employer.
-That said, the most common way companies assess a candidate’s fit is currently through interviews.
+That said, the most common way companies assess a candidate’s fit is through interviews.
 However, interviews are often subjective and can be biased.

 The last thing a potential employee wants is to be treated unfairly because a hiring manager is having a bad day.

 RJAs are a more objective way to assess cultural fit.
-Having a set assessment that each and every candidate completes ensures that everyone is evaluated on the same criteria.
+Having a set assessments that each and every candidate completes ensures that everyone is evaluated on the same criteria.
 This helps to create a fairer hiring process and improve the candidate experience.

 With many people suffering from anxiety when going for an interview, it’s important to ensure that the assessment process is as stress-free as possible.
 RJAs can help to do this by providing a more objective way to assess candidates.